 The CAE Brunei Multi-Purpose Training Centre situated in Brunei Darussalam is a joint venture between CAE and the Government of Brunei.
 The centre has been operational since 2014 and is now recognized as a world-class training facility, staffed and operated by Bruneians.
 It is one of the region's largest helicopter simulator training facilities offering turnkey training solutions for the Sikorsky S-92 and S-70i Black Hawk helicopters.
 The MPTC also offers training for the fixed-wing Pilatus PC-7 training aircraft.
 The CAE Brunei MPTC has also established an Emergency Management and Crisis Management Centre of Excellence that provides relevant local authorities such as Brunei’s Ministry of Home Affairs and National Disaster Management Centre (NDMC) with comprehensive training designed to better plan and prepare for emergencies.

 Rotorsim was established in 2003 as a joint venture between Leonardo Helicopters (formerly AgustaWestland) and CAE to provide synthetic training solutions for AW109 Power and AW139 helicopter operators.
 Since then, Rotorsim has expanded to include AW109 LUH (Light Utility Helicopter), AW109N (Nexus), AW189, AW169 and NH90 training.
 The Rotorsim training centre in Sesto Calende, Italy is located within the A. Marchetti Training Academy.
 At the core of the facility there are full-mission and full-flight simulators, certified by the world civil aviation regulatory authorities such as the FAA in the USA and EASA in Europe at the highest current international FFS standard (Level D) (one hour of simulator training equals one hour helicopter flight).
 Some of Rotorsim’s simulators feature CAE’s roll-on/roll-off (RO/RO) concept.
 This allows different cockpit modules to be hosted in the same mothership depending on the training needs.
-Rotorsim also offers training in the USA on a CAE-built AW139 full-flight simulator located at CAE’s North East Training Centre near New York City, and in Aberdeen, Scotland on an AW189 full-flight simulator.
+Rotorsim also offers training in the USA on a CAE-built AW139 full-flight simulator located at CAE’s North East Training Centre near New York City.
 CAE New York City Training Centre (Morristown) Located in Morristown, New Jersey, the North East Training Centre opened its doors in January 2007 and offers pilot, technical and flight crew training to business aircraft operators.
 It is the first centre to deliver entitlement training for the new Dassault Falcon 7X program.
 To meet increased demand, the center recently expanded from the original six simulator bays to fifteen.
 As many as 3,500 pilots a year are expected to be trained here.
 The Morris County area is home to a large number of quality hotels, outstanding restaurants and other attractions.
 Morristown Airport is also a centre for corporate aircraft.
 The facility is an illustration of CAE’s commitment to provide high quality, customized training in locations most convenient to our customers.

 Hindustan Aeronautics Limited (HAL) and CAE established a joint venture company in India called the Helicopter Academy to Train by Simulation of Flying (HATSOFF).
 In 2010, HATSOFF began operations at a new helicopter training centre in Bengaluru, India.
 The HATSOFF training centre includes a CAE-built full-mission helicopter simulator that features CAE's revolutionary roll-on/roll-off (RO/RO) cockpit design, which enables cockpits representing various helicopter types to be used in the simulator.
 The first training program offered at HATSOFF was for operators of the Bell 412 helicopter.
 This was followed in early 2011 by the civil/conventional variant of the HAL-built Dhruv helicopter.
 In 2012, training was added for the Airbus Helicopters Dauphin.
 The Bell 412, the Airbus Helicopters Dauphin and civil/conventional variant of the Dhruv have all been certified to Level D, the highest qualification for flight simulators, by India's Directorate General Civil Aviation (DGCA).